UltraSalem/mightykingdoms/mightykingdoms_full.md

 The status of the tile may change during the resolution phase.
 Use the table entry appropriate at the time of order resolution, not order choosing.

 Crossing over terrain features may slow down later movement by the army, see _Terrain features_ in the _Reform_ section below.

+Capital Cities that are taken over by enemies become regular cities, even if retaken by their original owner.

 ####Exploration table
 |2D6|Tile contents|
 |:--------|:--------------|